mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```
-Create `SelectionChanged` event that gets invoked when the label is tapped, and it will notify consumers of the ToggleButton when selection changes:
+Create `SelectionChanged` event that gets invoked when the label is tapped, and it will notify consumers of the ToggleButton (i.e. the ToggleBar control) when selection changes:

 `public event EventHandler SelectionChanged;`